 This garden is located not far from Palazzo dei Diamanti.

-Sant Antonio in Polesine.
-This monastery was founded in the Middle Ages by the Agustinians monks.
+Thie monastery of sant Antonio in Polesine was founded in the Middle Ages by the Agustinians monks.
 In 1257 Azzo d' Este bought the buildings and the area where this monastery was located from them.
-The following year his daughter Beatrice and her companions (nuns) went to live there.
+In 1258 year his daughter Beatrice and her companions (nuns) went to live there.

 It is forbidden to take pictures into the monastery, but I was able to take this one.